Indian Creek Nature Center’s mission is to promote a more sustainable future by:

 Penningroth Dairy Farm

 In the mid-1920s, Charles Penningroth, a Cedar Rapids attorney, purchased other land bordering Indian Creek.
 For the next 25 years, under Penningroth ownership, the land was utilized for various forms of agriculture.
 Construction of the Penningroth Dairy Barn was completed in 1932 in the midst of the Depression.
-The remodeled barn served as the headquarters of the Nature Center from its opening in 1973 until 2016, when the new Amazing Space building and campus is slated to open.
-The barn will continue to be utilized for Nature Center activities.
+The remodeled barn served as the headquarters of the Nature Center from its opening in 1973 until 2016, when the new Amazing Space building opened.
+The barn is still utilized for Nature Center activities.

 In 1968, the City of Cedar Rapids used Federal Housing and Urban Development funds to purchase about 1000 acres of floodplain along the Cedar River.
 This land, known as the Greenbelt, stretches from southeast Cedar Rapids to Indian Creek, then extends north through the lower Indian Creek valley.
 The Penningroth farm was part of this purchase.